College Admissions Tips and Guidance

 College Parents and Post Drop-Off Blues

 In the past few weeks, eager college first-years and their parents packed boxes for shipping or loading into the car’s trunk.
 There was most likely a trip to Target or HomeGoods for dorm essentials or possibly to REI for pre-orientation wilderness trip gear.
-Inevitably, moms or dads shed some tears while saying goodbye to their college matriculant—or on the long drive home where they could veil their tears.
+Inevitably, moms or dads shed tears while saying goodbye to their college matriculant—or on the long drive home where they could veil their emotions.
 Let’s talk about the post-drop-off blues for college parents.

 College parents during college drop-off time